ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 ### 2.3 List of Machine Types - Create

-Upon receiving a request to add Machine Type (e.g., Dongle) with the input parameters (code, name, descr, lang_code and is_active), the system store the Machine Type in the DB
+Upon receiving a request to add Machine Type (e.g., Dongle) with the input parameters (code, name, descr, lang_code and is_active), the system store the Machine Type in the Database
 1. Validates if all required input parameters have been received as listed below for each specific request
    * code - character (36) - Mandatory
    * name - character (64) - Mandatory